 Technological education includes both broad-based technology and computer studies.
 It focuses on developing a student's ability to work creatively and competently with technologies through a combination of theoretical and hands-on learning.
 A variety of courses are available in technological education, including:

-- Integrated Technologies
+- Exploring Technologies

 - Communications Technology

 - Computer Engineering Technology

 - Construction Technology

 - Hospitality and Tourism

 - Technological Design